jerydam/HealFi/Smartcontract/readme.md

 **Purpose**: Manages user savings accounts with interest accrual to encourage long-term savings.

 - **Key Features**:
-  - Supports deposits and withdrawals in cUSD, cEUR, and cREAL.
+  - Supports deposits and withdrawals in USDT, cEUR, and cREAL.
   - Tracks savings streaks to qualify users for microcredit.
   - Distributes interest (2% annually by default) to active savers.
   - Integrates with Microcredit for loan funding and repayments.